-As Tempe continues to reinvent itself, the adaptive reuse of existing building becomes increasingly important.
+As Tempe continues to evolve, the reuse of existing building becomes increasingly important.
 Older buildings may become unsuitable for their original purpose due to market shifts, technology and architectural requirements.
-Adaptive reuse becomes a sustainability tool that preserves revenue generating commercial space and provides the opportunity for an eclectic mix of neighborhood retail / services.
+Adaptive Reuse becomes a sustainability tool that preserves revenue generating commercial space and provides the opportunity for an eclectic mix of neighborhood retail / services.

 How Does it Work?Tempe Community Development has assembled a team from many city departments.
 Their goal is to help new businesses open as safely and efficiently as possible.
 Innovative ideas to re-purpose buildings may require new ways to accommodate parking, restroom needs and more.

 - Modified mechanical screening standards

 - Utilize Evaluation Report [sealed by a registrant]